officialyenum/battlestar21-api/README.md

 -   Testing is not implemented

 ### Next Steps
--   Authentication will be implemented so players can own 1-5 characters dey can battle with
+-   Authentication will be implemented so players can have 1-5 characters dey can battle with
--   Earn Points for every battle their character wins
+-   Probably Earn Points for every battle won (the battle star token)
--   Make it Multiplayer
--   Enable Different Kinds of Battle simulations asides 1v1
+-   Make it Multiplayer & Enable Different Kinds of Battle simulations asides 1v1
 -   Upgrade Character Power up with points
 -   Player Battle History
 -   Allow Players Swap and trade their Characters
--   Battle Leader board from top to lowest ranked winners
+-   Battle Leader board from top winners to lowest winners
 -   Implement Image Generation to Visualize the Battle Simulations.

 ## More Info